twhiston/dm/README.md

 ## About

+Dm tries to make it easier to do docker development on your mac.
+This means:
+- Giving you a useful stack of docker images to get started with
+    - mariadb
+    - selenium
+    - nginx-proxy
+    - blackfire
-- Creates a local dir for data
+- Giving you a network for connection to them
-    - all nfs, mariadb and other settings and data are kept in one place
+    - dm_bridge
+- Giving you nfs file sharing for better performance
-- Sets up NFS shares on your docker for mac machine
+    - Sets up base nfs shares as needed
-    - Note that you must remove all shares from the docker for mac interface other than /tmp
-- Starts a mariadb container that can be linked in your other applications
-    - uses a path in our local data dir, so that data persists between container builds
-- Starts a selenium-chrome container for behat testing
-- Sets up an xdebug loopback and enables socat for phpstorm docker integration
+    - Makes ~/ a docker volume so you can easily bind project files to containers
-- Starts an nginx proxy that allows you to have hostnames for your docker sites
+- Giving you an easy way to use hostnames with your containers
+    - add env var VIRTUAL_HOST to your docker compose
+    - run `dm hosts add myhostname.dev`
+- Lots more
+    - run `dm` to see all the base commands
+    - run `dm {command_name} -h` to see all available subcommands and help

+## Examples

-For example a simple drupal 8 development environment docker-compose.yml could be
+A simple drupal 8 development environment docker-compose.yml could be
 ```
 app:
   # This is based on our generic drupal s2i image, which is used for Openshift builds